yanyudm/Data-Mining-R/docs/index.md

 # Data Mining in R

-This set of learning materials for undergraduate and graduate data mining class is currently maintained by [Xiaorui Zhu](https://homepages.uc.edu/~zhuxr/).
-Many materials are from [Dr. Yan Yu](https://business.uc.edu/faculty-and-research/departments/obais/faculty/yan-yu.html)'s previous class notes.
+This set of learning materials for undergraduate and graduate data mining class are based on [Dr. Yan Yu](https://business.uc.edu/faculty-and-research/departments/obais/faculty/yan-yu.html)'s class notes.
 Thanks for the contribution from previous [Ph.D. students](#bottom) in Lindner College of Business.
+Thanks to [Xiaorui Zhu](https://homepages.uc.edu/~zhuxr/) for setting up the initial github page.
-Thanks to [Dr. Brittany Green](https://business.louisville.edu/faculty-research/faculty-directory/brittany-green-phd/) for recording the videos.
+And thanks to [Dr. Brittany Green](https://business.louisville.edu/faculty-research/faculty-directory/brittany-green-phd/) for recording the lab videos.

 ## Lecture and Lab Notes